Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 > The optional `application_node_config.yaml` file may be provided for further defining of settings relating to how application nodes will appear in HSM for roles and subroles.
 See the CSI usage for more information.

-> The optional `cabinets.yaml` file allows cabinet naming and numbering as well as some networking overrides (e.g. VLAN) which will allow systems on Shasta v1.3 to minimize changes to the existing system while migrating to Shasta v1.4.
+> The optional `cabinets.yaml` file allows cabinet naming and numbering as well as some VLAN overrides.
 More information on this file can be found [here](310-CABINETS.md).

 After gathering the files into the working directory, generate your configs:

 1. Change into the preparation directory:

    ```bash
    linux# mkdir -pv /mnt/pitdata/prep
    linux# cd /mnt/pitdata/prep
    ```

-2. Generate the system configuration reusing a parameter file (see [avoiding parameters](../background/cray_site_init_files.md#save-file--avoiding-parameters)) **or skip this step**.
+1. Generate the system configuration reusing a parameter file (see [avoiding parameters](../background/cray_site_init_files.md#save-file--avoiding-parameters)) **or skip this step**.

-   If moving from a Shasta v1.3 system, the system_config.yaml file will not be available, so skip this step and continue with step 3.
+   If not doing a reinstall of Shasta software, then the system_config.yaml file will not be available, so skip the rest of this step.

    The needed files should be in the current directory.

    ```bash
    linux# ls -1
    ```

    Expected output looks similar to the following:

    ```
    application_node_config.yaml
    cabinets.yaml